-He has written extensively on the theory and philosophy of history, on historical time and questions of temporality, and on the challenges posed by technology and the Anthropocene to modern historical thinking.
-His articles appeared in the journals History and Theory, European Journal of Social Theory, Anthropocene Review, History of the Human Sciences, Rethinking History, European Review of History, the Journal of the Philosophy of History, and the Journal of Social History.
+He works at the intersections of history of science, theory and philosophy of history, history of knowledge, history of ideas, Anthropocene research, and science and technology studies.
+He has written extensively on historical time and questions of temporality, and on the challenges posed by contemporary technoscience and the Anthropocene to the human condition and to modern historical thinking.
+His articles can be read in the journals History and Theory, European Journal of Social Theory, Anthropocene Review, History of the Human Sciences, Rethinking History, European Review of History, the Journal of the Philosophy of History, and the Journal of Social History.

 Zoltán's first book History in Times of Unprecedented Change: A Theory for the 21st Century came out in 2019 with Bloomsbury.
-His second book The Epochal Event: Transformations in the Entangled Human, Technological, and Natural Words is coming out with Palgrave in 2020.
+His second book The Epochal Event: Transformations in the Entangled Human, Technological, and Natural Words was published by Palgrave in 2020.

 04/2018-10/2018 Research fellowship

 10/2017-12/2017 Research associate at Bielefeld University

 - Historicism and Constructionism: Two Ideas of Historical Change.
 Project within SFB 1288 / Practices of Comparing: Ordering and Changing the World

 2003-2008 Studies in History